-If you haven't discovered how delicious jicama is, this Spicy Broccoli-Jicama Salad with Red Bell Pepper and Black Sesame Seeds is a great way to try it, and this tasty salad is low-carb, gluten-free, vegan, and South Beach Diet friendly.
+If you haven't discovered how delicious jicama is, this Spicy Broccoli-Jicama Salad with Red Bell Pepper and Black Sesame Seeds is a great way to try it, and this tasty salad is low-carb, Keto, low-glycemic, gluten-free, vegan, and South Beach Diet friendly.
+Use the Recipes-by-Diet-Type Index to find more recipes like this one.

 Besides my love of jicama, the other thing that influenced this recipe was all the comments on the Kalyn's Kitchen Facebook Page about Chili Garlic Sauce made by the same company that makes Sriracha Rooster Sauce.
 After so many people raved about this sauce, I had to try it.
 I was able to find it easily in my local grocery store, and I loved the spicy flavor it added to the salad.